 I am having MFA sign-in errors / codes aren't working.

-- Double check that time is accurate on your mobile device, or the time-based security code will not validate.
+- Double check the accuracy of the clock on your mobile device.
+The time-based security code will not validate if the codes are out of sync.
 Setting your device to be synced with the internet time is essential.

-- Also, if the time on your authenticator app is not synced correctly, the MFA activation or sign-in attempt may be unsuccessful.
+- If the time on your authenticator app is not synced correctly, the MFA activation or sign-in attempt may be unsuccessful.

 If you are using Google Authenticator: